-Dr. Watkins is an Associate Professor at the University of Michigan School of Social Work.
-For many years, she has studied gender disparities and mental health over the adult life course using mixed methods research approaches.
-In addition to her research and teaching obligations, Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Director of the Certificate Program in Mixed Methods Research at the University of Michigan.
+Dr. Daphne C. Watkins studies gender disparities and mental health over the life course using mixed methods research.
+Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Certificate Program in Mixed Methods Research; and Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan.

 Dr. Charles Graham, Jr.

 Dr. Charles Graham, Jr. is a Psychiatric Clinical Social Worker and Psychologist at the University of Michigan and an Assistant Professor at Eastern Michigan University in the Department of Social Work.
 He received BA degrees in Social Welfare and Psychology from the University of California, Berkeley, and Masters and PhD degrees from the University of Michigan in Social Work and Psychology.